alidcastano/alidcastano-jekyll/_posts/2016-01-04-their-fault-or-yours.md

 ---

 My mother, I've noticed, has developed an acumen over the years for pointing out what I do wrong.
-And she'll do it whenever she can too.
+And she'll do it whenever she can, too.

 Earlier this morning, for example, my dog, Rocky, pooped inside my room.
 I mildly spanked him.
 I wanted him to think twice before doing it again.
-But my mom yelled at *me*!
+My mom, however, yelled at *me*!

 "Shouldn't you be mad at the dog?"
 I said, pointing at the poop.